AlanMasciangelo/flight-attendant/README.md

 # Flight attendant

 This is a quick prototype playing with the Java Flight Recorder (JFR) [event streaming api](https://openjdk.java.net/jeps/349) in Java 14.
-The project can be used as a java agent to receive events and send them to elastic search.
+The project can be used as a java agent to receive events and send them to Elastic Search.

 ## Why?